derricknjeru/AlgoDatastructure/out/production/AlgoDatastructure/CodingInterviewPatterns/shortestPathGraph/note.md

 - Dijkstra's guarantee finding the shortest weighted path (if no negative weights)
 - It is a greedy algorithm, we can a decision with what we have.
 And we don't go back to change it

-Bellman Ford Algorithm
+#### Bellman Ford Algorithm
 - Dijkstra doesn’t work for Graphs with negative weights, Bellman-Ford works for such graphs.
 - Bellman-Ford is also simpler than Dijkstra and suites well for distributed systems.
 But time complexity of Bellman-Ford is O(V * E), which is more than Dijkstra.

+#### Floyd-Warshall - All Pairs Shortest Path Dynamic Programming

+- The Floyd Warshall Algorithm is for solving all pairs of shortest-path problems.
+- The problem is to find the shortest distances between every pair of vertices in a given edge-weighted directed Graph.
+- It is an algorithm for finding the shortest path between all the pairs of vertices in a weighted graph.
+This algorithm follows the dynamic programming approach to find the shortest path.